 The article references data shared by marketing attribution platform Rockerbox illustrating that, while Facebook still makes up the lion’s share of spend from D2C brands, this increase in cost has accelerated a trend that has seen marketers shifting budgets away from social towards areas like over-the-top TV, video, affiliate marketing and (you guessed it), Programmatic Direct Mail.

 This increase in investment is something that we at PebblePost have seen first-hand.
-PebblePost CEO, Jacob Ross, was featured in the article citing the increased investment from D2C brands — which make up about half of our client base — by about 72% on average year-over-year.
+In the article, PebblePost CEO, Jacob Ross, cites the increased investment from D2C brands — which make up about half of our client base — by about 72% on average year-over-year.

-But as for why exactly D2C brands are choosing to invest what is considered by many to be an “old-school” medium, there are several reasons it makes sense in modern times:
+But why exactly are D2C brands investing what many consider to be an “old-school” medium?
+There are several reasons it makes sense in modern times:

 The technology powering direct mail advertising is better.